JumaStevens/feedmesugar/README.md

 # Feed Me Sugar
-Feed Me Sugar (codename, currently in ALPHA) is the beginning of an e-commerce storefront.
+Feed Me Sugar, currently in ALPHA, is an e-commerce storefront.

 ## Documentation
 Documentation will be released as project matures.

 ## Getting Started
 ```
 // install dependencies
 $ npm install